ChidiogoVictor/Drum-Kit/README.md

 **Drum Kit**

-This programme is used to play musical instruents
+This program is used to play musical instruments

 **Technologies**
 HTML